Crystal Brain Fungus - Exidia nucleata

 Similar Species

-White Brain (Exidia thuretiana)
+White Brain (Exidia thuretiana) does not have white inclusions.

 Identification difficulty